Nuneaton and Bedworth

 Frequently Asked Questions

-How much Section 106 money has Nuneaton and Bedworth collected?
+How much unspent Section 106 money does Nuneaton and Bedworth hold?

 Does Nuneaton and Bedworth charge CIL?